MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 #### As an admin, what tools do I have to analyze my environment's usage?

-Once the transition period ends, admins will have two reports available in the Power Platform admin center.
+The Power Platform admin center contains[reports on Power Automate requests](https://learn.microsoft.com/power-platform/admin/api-request-limits-allocations#view-detailed-power-platform-request-usage-information-in-the-power-platform-admin-center-preview).
+These reports are currently in public preview.
+Admins have two reports available in the Power Platform admin center.

-- User report – This report displays the Power Platform request usage by every user in the environment, compared to their assigned limits.
+- [User report](https://learn.microsoft.com/power-platform/admin/api-request-limits-allocations#licensed-user-report) – This report displays the Power Platform request usage by every user in the environment, compared to their assigned limits.

-- Per flow report - This report displays the Power Platform request usage by every flow in the environment that has a per flow license.
+- [Per flow report](https://learn.microsoft.com/power-platform/admin/api-request-limits-allocations#per-flow-report) - This report displays the Power Platform request usage by every flow in the environment that has a per flow license.

+- [Non-licened user report](https://learn.microsoft.com/power-platform/admin/api-request-limits-allocations#non-licensed-user-report) - This report displays the Power Platform request usage for non-licensed users and the total entitlement for non-licensed users for that tenant.
+In future, power platform requests usage of flows running under service principal will be displayed in this report.

-After the reports are available, users will have time to react and purchase higher licenses before enforcement begins.
+After the reports are generally available, users will have time to react and purchase higher licenses before enforcement begins.

 #### What happens when my flow runs too many actions?